Toxoplasmosis is an infection caused by the parasite Toxoplasma gondii.

 Sometimes your child might have a swollen lymph gland, most commonly in the neck.
 Sometimes an infected person will have fatigue and muscle aches.

-You should take your child to your GP if your child has
+You should take your child to the GP if your child has:

 See your doctor immediately if you’re pregnant and you think you might be infected.
-Toxoplasmosis can cause serious problems for your unborn baby.

 Prevention of toxoplasmosis